agile-ts/documentation/docs/packages/core/features/state/Methods.md

 The `runtime` applies our new value to the State and ensures that each Component which has the State bound to itself rerender.

 Beside the value, we are able to pass a `config` object. <br />
-To give you a taste what you might configure, here are some simple examples:
+To give you a taste what we can configure, here are some simple examples:
 - `force` <br />
-  Defines if the new State Value gets force trough the `runtime`, not matter what happens
+  Defines if the new State Value gets forced trough the `runtime`, not matter what happens
    ```ts
     // Doesn't get ingested into the Runtime, because the State Value hasn't changed
     MY_STATE.set("myNewValue");